 If the number of applications exceed capacity limits and projected processing costs should there be an option to increase capacity and costs to meet service expectations.
 If so, how should capacity vs. increased costs and/or limits be set?
 What is an acceptable increase and how would the actual percentage be determined?

 Should there be any exception to the rule that all Applicants pay the same Application Fee regardless of the type of Application?
+What exceptions?
 Why or Why not?

 If different types of applications results in different costs, what value (e.g., amount, percentage, other) would justify having different fees?